Thursday, November 30

 If the course is off-cycle, you may need to initiate an add request in the first week.

 Change of Registration- Registrar’s Website: https://registrar.uiowa.edu/changes-registration-myui-closed

-- Early registration is now four weeks long instead of two, which means your assigned day may seem later than usual.
+- Early registration is now three weeks long instead of two, which means your assigned day may seem later than usual.
 But more often than not it still aligns with how many credit hours you’ve accrued.
 Take a look at the bottom of this page to see where you fall in relation to other students.